Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      - A COUNTER element for extending reports, used to identify the format of the content.
 Reserved values include: HTML, PDF, Other.
      -

+   * - Free_to_Read
+     - A COUNTER Access_Type.
+At the time of the Request or Investigation the content item was available to all users on this platform, regardless of authorization status, but was not Open.
+The content item may or may not have been Controlled at some point in the past, and may or may not return to Controlled status in the future (e.g. promotional materials where these can be tracked by the platform, or archival content a publisher has made free to read).
+     -

    * - Full_Content_Database
      - A COUNTER Host_Type for content providers that offer databases that are a collection of content items that are not otherwise part of a serial or monograph (i.e. non-aggregated).